rubo77/Lalumo/dev/plan.md

 - User requested to also localize "Your progress will be saved automatically" and "Reset Current Activity" (including @/var/www/Musici/src/index.html:L132).
 - The strings for "Your progress will be saved automatically" and "Reset Current Activity" have now been added to both English and German string files.
 - The UI code in index.html now uses the new localized strings for both the progress saved message and the reset current activity button/title.
+- User requested a global rename of "Stable or Unstable" to "stable or unstable" throughout the codebase.
+- String resources and some references have been updated from "instable" to "unstable"; next step is to update filenames and code references.
+- The main JS module file has been copied and updated from `2_2_chords_stable_unstable.js` to `2_2_chords_stable_unstable.js` with internal references changed.
+- Main code imports and function references in `chords.js` have been updated to use `stable_unstable`.
+Next: check and update any remaining references elsewhere in the codebase.
+- HTML template references in `index.html` have been updated to use the new `stable_unstable` naming convention.
+- Test files referencing `stable_unstable` have been identified for update to `stable_unstable`.

 ## Task List
 - [x] Locate Alpine.js `pitches` component definition